 fired today,” “My boss discriminated against me because I’m black” or “I was

 fired for being pregnant”, it would be best for to contact an Ohio attorney to obtain advice with respect to any

 particular employment law issue or problem.
 Use and access to this employment

 law website or any of the links contained within the site do not create an

 attorney-client relationship.
 The legal opinions expressed at or through this

 site are the opinions of the individual lawyer and may not reflect the opinions

-of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.